mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 and depth of the canyon.

-The ‘Equatorials’, as they are called, have rebuilt a modest agricultural centre on the fringes of the valles.
+The ‘Equatorials’, as they are called, have rebuilt a modest agricultural center on the fringes of the valles.
 Moisture collection is a hallowed science among the Equatorials.
 Gone are the maglev and antigravity transports that once efficiently distributed produce to the north; now it is transported by electric rail and massive airships.
 The output is